 2) Observe your thoughts when setting tasks and goals

 When you go about choosing and jotting down your tasks and goals, you will naturally have certain thoughts come to mind.
 If, for instance, you want to lose weight so you set the task of going to the gym, you might feel anxious about going to the gym or think negatively about it.
 Don’t ignore these thoughts.
-Mindfullly observe them and challenge them (to challenge negative thoughts you can use CBT exercises).
+Mindfully observe them and challenge them.

-3) Do self-reflection at the end of the month
+3) Reflect at the end of the month

 You can use bullet journaling as a mindfulness practice, and you can use it to track your meditation time.
 Between those two things, there are lots of benefits of bullet journaling for people who meditate.